louisbichard/notes/Revision/Entrepreneurship and innovation/examquestions.md

 ###Financing innovation

+####As a venture capatalist, what criteria would you use to evaluate an investment opportunity (10 marks)

 ####Describe the main sources of debt and equity finance for entrepreneurs and reflect on the advantages of fuding a business through different routes (15 marks) (2 occurences)

 ####What do you understand to be the finance gap?
 (5 marks)